OpenNebula/docs/source/deployment/authentication_setup/ldap.rst

         :mapping_file: external.yaml
         :mapping_key: EXTERNAL_GROUP_DN

-And in the OpenNebula group template you can define two mappings, one for each server:
+and in the OpenNebula group template you can define two mappings, one for each server:

 .. code-block:: bash

     INTERNAL_GROUP_DN="CN=technicians,CN=Groups,DC=internal,DC=com"
     EXTERNAL_GROUP_DN="CN=staff,DC=other-company,DC=com"

 .. note:: If the map is updated (e.g. you change the LDAP DB) the user groups will be updated next time the user is authenticated.
-Also note that a user maybe using a login token that needs to expire to this changes to take effect.
-The max. life time of a token can be set in oned.conf per each driver.
-If you want the OpenNebula core not to update user groups (and control group assigment from OpenNebula) update ``DRIVER_MANAGED_GROUPS`` in the ``ldap`` ``AUTH_MAD_CONF`` configuration attribute.
+Also note that a user may be using a login token that needs to expire for this change to take effect.
+The maximum lifetime of a token can be set in ``oned.conf`` for each driver.
+If you want the OpenNebula core not to update user groups (and control group assignment from OpenNebula) update ``DRIVER_MANAGED_GROUPS`` in the ``ldap`` ``AUTH_MAD_CONF`` configuration attribute.

 Enabling LDAP auth in Sunstone
 ==============================

-Update the ``/etc/one/sunstone-server.conf`` :auth parameter to use the ``opennebula``:
+Update the ``/etc/one/sunstone-server.conf`` ``:auth`` parameter to use ``opennebula``:

 .. code-block:: yaml

         :auth: opennebula

-Using this method the credentials provided in the login screen will be sent to the OpenNebula core and the authentication will be delegated to the OpenNebula auth system, using the specified driver for that user.
-Therefore any OpenNebula auth driver can be used through this method to authenticate the user (i.e: LDAP).
+Using this method, the credentials provided in the login screen will be sent to the OpenNebula core, and the authentication will be delegated to the OpenNebula auth system using the specified driver for that user.
+Therefore any OpenNebula auth driver can be used through this method to authenticate the user (e.g. LDAP).

-To automatically encode credentials as explained in :ref:`DN's with special characters <ldap_dn_with_special_characters>` section also add this parameter to sunstone configuration:
+To automatically encode credentials as explained in the :ref:`DN's with special characters <ldap_dn_with_special_characters>` section, also add this parameter to the sunstone configuration:

 .. code-block:: yaml